 6. You can’t drive to Colombia from Panama

-The infamous Darién Gap borders the country of Colombia, and it is pretty well impossible to cross.
-Not only is it a 60-mile stretch of impenetrable jungle and swamp, it’s a favorite hangout for people that you never want to meet.
+Colombia is bordered by the infamous Darién Gap, which is pretty much impossible to cross.
+Not only is it a 60-mile stretch of impenetrable jungle and swamp, but it’s also a favorite hangout for people that you never want to meet.

 So since the Pan-American Highway doesn’t span this section of the world, you’ll have to fly or take a boat if you want to head south.